 - 1. Healthcare workers risk exposure to infection as a result of contact with blood and body fluids, contaminated equipment, and surfaces. - a.
 Standard precautions; Choice of handwashing agents; Cleaning, disinfecting, and sterilizing. - b.
 Safe disposal of sharps; Different types of isolation precautions, and procedures; Interventions to reduce disease transmission are presented. - 2.
-All nursing students are required to achieve a score of 100% or greater before they will be allowed to participate in clinical learning environments.
+All nursing students are required to achieve a score of 100% before they will be allowed to participate in clinical learning environments.
 Documentation of student understanding of this information will be uploaded and maintained in CastleBranch.
-The student acknowledges instruction, comprehension, and personal responsibility in following all infection control policies in an effort to stop the spread of disease. - 3.
+The student acknowledges instruction, comprehension, and personal responsibility in following all infection control policies to stop the spread of disease. - 3.
 Instructions for infection prevention and control will be continually reinforced, and clinical supervision will be managed to ensure strict compliance in all clinical and simulation learning experiences. - 4.
 All nursing personnel are professionally and ethically obligated to provide patient care with compassion and respect for human dignity.
 No nursing personnel may ethically refuse to treat a patient solely because the patient is at risk of spreading, or has, an infectious disease.
 Students and faculty will identify and follow rules of confidentiality. - 5.
 Pregnant students will not be required to give direct care to patients with severe immunosuppression, including individuals with symptomatic HIV infection.
 There is a risk of cytomegalovirus from these clients and intrauterine transmission is potentially serious.
+Pregnancy should be disclosed to clinical instructors prior to receiving patient assignments if possible.